expo/expo/docs/pages/versions/unversioned/distribution/hosting-your-app.md

 ### Debugging
 When we bundle your app, minification is always enabled.
 In order to see the original source code of your app for debugging purposes, you can generate source maps.
 Here is an example workflow:

-1. Run `expo export --dump-sourcemap`.
+1. Run `expo export --dump-sourcemap --public-url <your-url>`.
 This will also export your bundle sourcemaps in the `bundles` directory.
 2. A `debug.html` file will also be created at the root of your output directory.
 3. In Chrome, open up `debug.html` and navigate to the `Source` tab.
 In the left tab there should be a resource explorer with a red folder containing the reconstructed source code from your bundle.